 Looking to visit for rehab services?
 Get all the information you need to get to our locations and contact us.

 We know you may want to dig for more information, so we gathered these easy-to-digest materials and resources from pediatric organizations in Minnesota and beyond.

-The physical rehabilitation medicine team at Children's Hospitals and Clinics of Minnesota is known for its top-notch care.
+The physical medicine and rehabilitation team at Children's Minnesota is known for its top-notch care.
 We come from four different fields: physiatry, physical therapy, occupational therapy and speech-language pathology.
 Yet we share a single-minded commitment to making life better for kids and their families.

 At Children's, we focus on research and innovations that make a difference in the lives of children.
 From improving day-to-day quality of life for children and teens, to developing new pain management approaches and adopting cutting-edge technologies, our research is completely kid- and family-focused.

 We know you have big dreams for your child.
 We do, too.
-At Children's Hospitals and Clinics of Minnesota, we believe that all kids, from newborns to teens, should have a chance to reach their unique potential.
+At Children's Minnesota, we believe all kids, from newborns to teens, should have a chance to reach their unique potential.